MicrosoftDocs/fabric-docs/docs/cicd/partners/partner-integration.md

 ### Database mirroring

-You've seen the shortcuts, now you're wondering about integration capabilities with external databases and warehouses.
-Mirroring provides a modern way of accessing and ingesting data continuously and seamlessly from any database or data warehouse into the Data warehousing experience in Microsoft Fabric.
-Mirror is all in near real-time thus giving users immediate access to changes in the source.
+Mirroring provides a modern way of accessing and ingesting data continuously and seamlessly from external databases or data warehouse into the data warehousing experience in Microsoft Fabric.
+Mirroring is all in near real-time giving users immediate access to changes in the source.
 Learn more about [mirroring and the supported databases](../../database/mirrored-database/overview.md).

 :::image type="content" source="media/partner-integration/database-mirroring.png" alt-text="Diagram showing database mirroring in Fabric.":::